TechTonicShift/Supreme-Trinity/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/utkarsh-sharma-755447233/](https://www.linkedin.com/in/utkarsh-sharma-755447233/)

 - ⚡ Fun fact **With a knack for tackling complex problems and a never-say-die attitude, I'm always on the lookout for new challenges to flex my problem-solving muscles.
-Bring on the tough stuff!**
+Bring on the tough stuff!.....Also I love memes.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">